PlexSheep/PlexSheep/README.md

 from Germany.

 I study Cyber Security at DHBW Mannheim.
 I am a Linux user and open source enthusiast.
 One of my hobbies is my homelab.
-My personal website is https://cscherr.de.
+My personal website is https://www.cscherr.de.

 I am also a part of the CTF Team DU4L.

-If you have any questions for some reason, open an Issue in the specific repository or write an E-Mail to PlexSheep@protonmail.com
+If you have any questions for some reason, open an Issue in the specific repository or write an E-Mail to software@cscherr.de

 Stay healthy.